 The metrics included in this framework can be used to measure the companies’ contribution to landscape partnership development and the delivering of landscape programs’ sustainability goals and outcomes.

 PepsiCo aims to address systemic issues facing communities and ecosystems in priority landscapes, including deforestation, land and workers’ rights, and economic viability.

 We are committed to engaging in on-the-ground initiatives with industry, civil society, and others that support the transition to responsible production and play an active role in the wider transformation of the palm oil sector.
 These include both landscape projects that support conservation, restoration, community development, smallholder inclusion, responsible production practices, and issues-based programs that tackle specific challenges.

-- As one of seven companies in a coalition to develop a landscape program for sustainable palm oil in the districts of Siak and Pelalawan, we supported the establishment of seven village support programs, engaged with over 20 mills on sustainability, and aligned with the Government of Pelalawan on the coalition’s role in supporting the implementation of a district action plan.
+- As one of eight companies in a coalition to develop a landscape program for sustainable palm oil in the districts of Siak and Pelalawan, we supported the establishment of fifteen village support programs, engaged with over 50 mills on sustainability, and aligned with the Government of Pelalawan on the coalition’s role in supporting the implementation of a district action plan.

-- Through the joint work of the PepsiCo Global Foundation and the PepsiCo Mexico Foundation, we laid the groundwork for the 2021 launch of Agrovita, which seeks to enhance access to markets for local growers in Mexico.
+- Through the joint work of the PepsiCo Foundation and the PepsiCo Mexico Foundation, we launched Agrovita, which is a sustainable landscape program that seeks to enhance access to markets for local growers in Mexico.

-- In collaboration with Lestari Capital, Nestlé, Procter & Gamble and Wilmar, PepsiCo helped to establish the Rimba Collective, which aims to protect and restore over 500,000 ha of tropical forests in Southeast Asia and therefore create a significant private sector-enabled forest conservation initiative.
+- In collaboration with Lestari Capital, Nestlé, Procter & Gamble, and Unilever PepsiCo helped to establish the Rimba Collective, which aims to protect, and restore over 500,000 ha of tropical forests in Southeast Asia and therefore create significant private sector-enabled forest conservation initiatives.

 Our future commitments as set out in our recently updated Palm Oil Strategy include to: